 When children are performing abroad, the decision about whether or not a licence is required is solely in the hands of the Magistrates Court.
 The issuing of licences for children performing abroad is outside the remit of a local authority; we have no legal authority to issue licences for performing abroad, or to request that Magistrates Courts issue licences.

 How to apply for a child performance licence

-If you're casting children in your production or modelling assignment, you need to download and fill in our application form to apply for a child performance licence.
+If you're casting children in your production or modelling assignment, you need to download and fill in our child performance application form to apply for a child performance licence.

 There are two parts to the form which you need to download and complete:

 - Part 1 is about the performance or activity

 - Part 2 is information required about the child (including health declaration)

 Please make sure you have the signature from the child's parents, the child's birth certificate, and a photograph of the child.
 You need to email your completed application to email@example.com at least 21 days before the day on which the first performance or activity takes place.
 Please note, we don't accept applications sent by post.

 We assess all applications on an individual basis.
 If approved, we'll grant you a licence for the duration of the performance, up to a period of six months.

 Under current legislation we can refuse to grant you a licence if you don't submit your completed application at least 21 days before the day on which the first performance or activity takes place.